sbt/sbt.github.com/0.13/docs/Combined+Pages+Pdf.md

 ![image](files/overview-setting-example.png)

-Here, a `Setting[_]` is constructed that understands it depends on the value in the `name` AttributeKey.
-Its initialize block first grabs the value of the `name` key, then runs the function normalize on it to compute its value.
+Here, a `Setting[_]` is constructed that understands it depends on the value in the `name` `AttributeKey`.
+Its initialize block first grabs the value of the `name` key, then runs the function `normalize` on it to compute its value.

 This represents the core mechanism of how to construct sbt's build